tanin47/whowish_word/README.md

 WhowishWord allows normal users to change wording on a Rails website, directly.

-The beauty of WhowishWord is that it does not clutter up the code.
+The beauty of WhowishWord is that:

+* It is almost transparent to programmers
+* Programmers don't have to care how wording should be.
+This makes them work much faster

 How you should work